historic-trails/website/sites/fort-larned-national-historic-site.md

 No other attempts at directly attacking the fort ever came, but fighting in the area would continue until early 1865.
 At this point, Col. Leavenworth (who had become the Indian Agent for the Kiowa and Comanche) wanted to try to find a way to stop the bloodshed.
 In October, he met with leaders from Kiowa, Comanche, Plains Apache, Arapahoe, and Cheyenne tribes near the Little Arkansas River.
 Theoretically, this meeting was a success, as every leader present signed new treaties with the US government.
 In actuality, not every group within those tribes agreed with the treaties, or considered them to be binding in any way.
 The more militant groups, especially those within the Cheyenne, did not take those treaties to heart, and continued raiding throughout 1866 and 1867.[^Zwink89]

-The situation got to the point where the US army decided it needed to send a message, and in the spring of 1867, Major [General Winfield Scott Hancock](https://en.wikipedia.org/wiki/Winfield_Scott_Hancock) and the men under his command were sent to Fort Larned.
+The situation got to the point where the American government decided it needed to send a message, and in the early spring of 1867, [Major General Winfield Scott Hancock](https://en.wikipedia.org/wiki/Winfield_Scott_Hancock) and the men under his command were sent to Fort Larned.

-## Hancock’s War
+## Hancock’s Expedition
 {% include figure.html
   class="img-right"
   width="33%"